toraritte/poetry-intro/README.md

 > WARNING: This is a more advanced (and sprawling) [Nix] topic, and I still believe that the most convenient way is using [`nix-shell`], but it's mentioned here for completeness sake.

-Probably the best places to start is, dependending whether
+The following are the best places to start with, depending

-+ on NixOS: [Chapter 6.
++ whether on NixOS: [Chapter 6.
 Package Management](https://nixos.org/manual/nixos/stable/index.html#sec-package-management) in the [NixOS manual](https://nixos.org/manual/nixos/stable/)

-+ using Nix on other Unix derivatives: [2.6.
++ or using Nix on other Unix derivatives: [2.6.
 Declarative Package Management](https://nixos.org/manual/nixpkgs/stable/#sec-declarative-package-management) of the [Nixpkgs manual](https://nixos.org/manual/nixpkgs/stable/)

 Nix also offers a lot of freedom on how to do things, and this can complicate things, therefore the following resources are also suggested for reading: